-In spite of outward appearances, erratic Active Directory behavior is not always related to a corrupt Active Directory database.
-For instance, take a situation in which you can’t create or remove a domain.
-While it is possible for a corrupt database to cause this problem, it’s more likely that the domain controller hosting the FSMO roles for the domain is down.
-Another possibility is that the user who is attempting to perform the operation may not have the necessary permissions.
+Erratic Active Directory behavior is not always due to a corrupt Active Directory database.
+For example, not being able to create or remove a domain may be due to the fact that the domain controller hosting the FSMO roles for the domain is down, or even more simple, the user attempting to perform the operation may not have the necessary permissions.

 Windows domain controllers include a command-line utility called DCDIAG.
-Running this utility performs a number of diagnostic tests on a domain controller.
-Often times, DCDIAG will help you quickly determine the cause of the problem.
+Running this utility performs a number of diagnostic tests on a domain controller, and often times, DCDIAG will help you quickly determine the cause of the problem.

-One of the most common issues with Active Directory is that it contains numerous entries related to servers that no longer exist.
 While you can use ADSI Edit to manually remove references to extinct servers, doing so often does more harm than good.
-Active Directory is a relational database.
-Removing an entry for an extinct server can orphan other database entries and cause a whole slew of problems.
+With Active Directory being a relational database, removing an entry for an extinct server can orphan other database entries and cause a whole slew of problems.
 A better approach is to use the NTDSUTIL tool’s METADATA CLEANUP option.
 This TechNet article provides a full set of instructions on the process.

-You can use ADSI Edit to manually create and delete Active Directory entries.
-However, ADSI Edit is very unforgiving.
-Making a mistake can destroy your entire Active Directory.
+You can use ADSI Edit to manually create and delete Active Directory entries, however, making a mistake can destroy your entire Active Directory.
 Therefore, it is important to know when and when not to use it.
 For example, Exchange 2007 can’t be uninstalled until the last public folder has been removed, but a bug prevents you from removing the remaining public folders.
-I have found ADSI Edit to be useful in working around this issue, but I am extremely hesitant to use it for other purposes.
+ADSI Edit is useful to work around this issue, but take extreme caution in using it for other purposes.

 6: Don’t use domain controller snapshots

-With virtualization all the rage, it’s no surprise that many organizations have virtualized their domain controllers.
-Most of the server virtualization products on the market allow you to create a snapshot of a server.
-That way, if something goes wrong with the server, you can roll it back to a previous state without having to restore a backup.
+With virtualization being so popular, many organizations have virtualized their domain controller and server virtualization products on the market allow you to create a snapshot of a server.
+That way, in the event that something goes wrong with the server, you can roll it back to a previous state without having to restore a backup.

-While I’m all in favor of backing up your domain controllers before attempting to repair Active Directory, you shouldn’t use snapshots.
-Rolling back a snapshot of a domain controller can have catastrophic consequences.
-Active Directory transactions are numbered.
-Rolling back a domain controller causes the numbering sequence to be disrupted.
+While backing up your domain controllers before attempting to repair Active Directory is a good idea, you shouldn’t use snapshots.
+Rolling back to a snapshot of a domain controller can have catastrophic consequences.
+Active Directory transactions are numbered and rolling back a domain controller causes the numbering sequence to be disrupted.
 This leads to all sorts of domain synchronization issues.

-7: Remember that Active Directory is based on the extensible storage engine
+7: Active Directory is based on the extensible storage engine

 Normally, NTDSUTIL is the tool of choice for repairing Active Directory problems.
-But in the case of severe corruption, NDTSUTIL may not be able to fix the problem.
-If this happens, your best bet is to restore a backup.
-If that isn’t an option, though, you can try using ESEUTIL.
+But in the case of severe corruption, NDTSUTIL may not be enough for the problem at hand.
+In this case, the best option is to restore a backup.
+If that isn’t possible, though, you can try using ESEUTIL.

-ESEUTIL is a database maintenance tool for extensible storage engine databases.
-You can use it to repair structural problems within the database.
-You should use this technique only as a last resort because data loss is a possibility during the repair process.
+ESEUTIL is a database maintenance tool for extensible storage engine databases and it can be used to repair structural problems within the database.
+This technique should only be implemented as a last resort due to the possibility of data loss during the repair process.

-8: Understand the difference between authoritative and non-authoritative restore
+8: The difference between authoritative and non-authoritative restore

-When you restore the Active Directory database on a domain controller, the restoration is usually non-authoritative.
-This means that the restoration process restores the domain controller to the point at which it existed when the backup was made.
+When you restore the Active Directory database on a domain controller, the restoration is usually non-authoritative, meaning that the restoration process restores the domain controller to the point at which it existed when the backup was made.
 The domain controller is brought into a current state by the replication process.
 Other domain controllers replicate any missing entries to the recently restored domain controller.